RsyncProject/rsync/rsync.1.md

       a deadlock bug hanging things up).
 It also enables the outputting of some I/O related debug messages.

-    - `--msgs2protocol` causes all rsync messages to be sent to the client side via the protocol stream.
+    - `client` - causes all rsync messages to be sent to the client side via the protocol stream.
 One client process outputs all messages, with errors on stderr and info messages on stdout.
 This **was** the default in older rsync versions, but can cause error delays when a lot of transfer data is ahead of the messages.
-If you're pushing files to an older rsync, you may want to use `--msgs2stderr` since that option has been around for several releases.
+If you're pushing files to an older rsync, you may want to use `--stderr=all` since that idiom has been around for several releases.

-    Starting with rsync 3.2.3, the `--msgs2stderr` and `--msgs2protocol`
-    options are forwarded to the remote rsync, though the latter is conveyed using the backward-compatible `--no-msgs2stderr` option.
+    This option was added in rsync 3.2.3.
+This version also began the forwarding of a non-default setting to the remote side, though rsync uses the backward-compatible options `--msgs2stderr` and `--no-msgs2stderr` to represent the `all` and `client` settings, respectively.
+A newer rsync will continue to accept these older option names to maintain compatibility.

 0.  `--quiet`, `-q`